nicolaihenriksen/AmbientResource/README.md

     // ...
 Do some more stuff
 }
 ```
 Method1() is the entry method which fires up an SqlConnection instance.
 This instance is then passed along to Method2() which uses the connection to do some more work.
 The method signature for Method2() includes the connection only because we want to reuse the connection, not because it has any relevance to the task which the method performs.
-This is just a very simple case, and there might as well have been multiple nested method calls with most of the method signatures being polluted with ìunnessecaryî parameters.
+This is just a very simple case, and there might as well have been multiple nested method calls with most of the method signatures being polluted with ‚Äúunnessecary‚Äù parameters.
 One can easily imagine that more than one resource is required and thus 2 (or more) resource parameters will be passed along to all nested method calls; Ugh!
-Another horrible side-effect of this approach is that once you along the way find out that you actually need to access Method2() as the entry method, you find yourself writing a ìdummyî method which simply instantiates the connection and passes it to the existing Method2(); or other equally undesirable work arounds.
+Another horrible side-effect of this approach is that once you along the way find out that you actually need to access Method2() as the entry method, you find yourself writing a ‚Äúdummy‚Äù method which simply instantiates the connection and passes it to the existing Method2(); or other equally undesirable work arounds.

 This is why I decided to roll my own ambient resource to make my code more readable.
 The above example can be transformed into the following using my ambient resource utility:
  ```cs